nickbadlose/be-nc-news/README.md

 # NC-News API

-The Northcoders News API.
-All the data you need setup your very own news app server/database.
+The Northcoders News API, all the data you need setup your very own news app server/database.

 ## Getting Started